I don’t break

 owlet sock baby review

-Owlet sock (the best baby monitor!)
+Owlet sock (the baby monitor that calmed our nights)

 The camera acts as a baby monitor with some cool features.
 There’s obviously video and sound, but you can also talk to your baby through the camera and your phone’s owlet app.
 It also measures the room temperature and humidity.